 Women are doing amazing things everywhere.
 Whether it be in the studio, on the sports field, or in an office building, we are breaking barriers and creating spaces for ourselves that did not exist before.
 On top of that, we are also encouraging our counterparts to do the same.
 One way this is happening is through books.
-There are so many amazing female authors out there that it would be impossible to list all of them and their masterpieces.
+There are so many amazing female authors out there, that it would be impossible to list all of them and their masterpieces.
 Personally, I love to read and I cannot resist a book that captures my attention and also happens to be written by a woman.
-Here are a few of my most recent favorites that are definitely worth a read as well as several exciting books to look out for.
+Here are a few that are definitely worth a read as well as several exciting books to look out for.

 - Little Gods – Meng Jin (January 2020)

 Little Gods is a book about a Chinese woman, her daughter, and each of their personal connections to their roots.
 When her mother dies, Liya revisits China, the country where her story began and begins a journey of her own.
-This story will have you in tears and will inevitably cause you to reflect on your own personal roots and connection to your own family’s homeland.
+This story may have you in tears and will inevitably cause you to reflect on your own personal roots and connection to your own family’s homeland.

 - Uncanny Valley – Anna Wiener (January 2020)

 A story of a girl boss in the making, Uncanny Valley explores the ins and outs of the highly sought after tech industry through the lens of a young woman.
-Anna gives us all an insight into the not so pretty life of a young female climbing the ranks.
+Anna gives us all an insight into the not so pretty parts of the life of a young female climbing the ranks.
 She offers her honest thoughts throughout her whole story and gives readers a glimpse into her evolution of a business woman and a person.

 - American Dirt – Jeanine Cummins (January 2020)